 The Voices of Parents: Post-High School Expectations, Priorities, and Concerns for Children with Intellectual and Developmental Disabilities (PDF)

-From abstract: “The expectations of parents can shape the post-school pathways of young people with intellectual and developmental disabilities (IDD).
+“The expectations of parents can shape the post-school pathways of young people with intellectual and developmental disabilities (IDD).
 Yet little is known about how parents view the employment prospects and priorities of their sons and daughters after high school.”

 This website provides a wide range of resources for parents in raising expectations.
 Check out the sidebar: “Ten Ways to Foster High Expectations for Work” for parents with tips such as “Ask the question: What do you want to be when you grow up?” and “Praise efforts rather than outcomes.”